redis/redis-doc/topics/protocol.md

 the kind of error returned.
 This is just a convention used by Redis and is not part of the RESP Error format.

-For example `ERR` is the generic error, while `WRONGTYPE` is a more specific error that implies that the client tried to perform an operation against the wrong data type.
+For example, `ERR` is the generic error, while `WRONGTYPE` is a more specific error that implies that the client tried to perform an operation against the wrong data type.
 This is called an **Error Prefix** and is a way to allow the client to understand the kind of error returned by the server without